 1990: Ryan White, diagnosed with HIV at the age of 13, dies at only 18 years old.
 When Ryan was diagnosed after receiving an infected blood transfusion, he was only given six months to live.

-Ryan faces intensive discrimination when trying to return to school.
-Along with his mother, Ryan rallied for his right to continue schooling, his cause gaining national attention, Ryan becoming the face of HIV education.
+Ryan faced intensive discrimination when trying to return to school.
+Along with his mother, Ryan rallied for his right to continue schooling, his cause gaining national attention and Ryan became the face of HIV education.
 The United States Congress passed the Ryan White Comprehensive AIDS Resources Emergency (CARE) Act in August, only months after his death.

 1995: The National Association of People With AIDS launches the very first ‘National HIV Testing Day’ on June 27.
 By October 31st, over 31 million AIDS cases have been reported in the US alone.